actionml/universal-recommender/README.md

 # Universal Recommendation Template

-The Universal Recommender is a Cooccurrence type that creates correlators from several user actions (events) and performs the recommendations query with a Search Engine.
+The Universal Recommender is a Cooccurrence type that creates correlators from several user actions, events, or profile information and performs the recommendations query with a Search Engine.
 It also supports item properties for filtering and boosting recommendations.
-This allows users to make user of any part of their user's clickstream.
+This allows users to make use of any part of their user's clickstream or even profile and context information in making recommendations.
 TBD: several forms of popularity type backfill and content-based correlators for content based recs.
 Also filters on property date ranges.
 With these additions it will more closely live up to the name "Universal"

 ##Quick Start